-$SUBJECT \ MATTER \ AND \ SCOPE$
+SUBJECT MATTER AND SCOPE

-Subject matter
+Article 1 Subject matter

-This Regulation establishes a common regulatory framework on market abuse to ensure the integrity of financial markets in the Union and to enhance investor protection and confidence in those markets.
+This Regulation establishes a common regulatory framework on insider dealing, misuse of inside information and market manipulation as well as measures to prevent market abuse to ensure the integrity of financial markets in the Union and to enhance investor protection and confidence in those markets.

-Scope
+Article 2 Scope

-- This Regulation concerns misuse of inside information and market manipulation as well as measures to prevent market abuse and applies in relation to the following financial instruments: - (a) financial instruments admitted to trading on a regulated market or for which a request for admission to trading on a regulated market has been made; - (b) financial instruments traded, admitted to trading or for which a request for admission to trading on a MTF has been made; - (ba) financial instruments traded on an OTF
+- 1. This Regulation applies to the following: - (a) financial instruments admitted to trading on a regulated market or for which a request for admission to trading on a regulated market has been made;

-(c) financial instruments not covered by subparagraph (a) or (b) or (ba) whose price or value depends on or has an effect on the price or value of a financial instrument referred to in those sub-paragraphs and which may include, but are not limited to, credit default swaps or contracts for difference.
+- (b) financial instruments traded, admitted to trading or for which a request for admission to trading on a MTF has been made; - (ba) financial instruments traded on an OTF; - (c) financial instruments not covered by points (a) or (b) or (ba) the price or value of which depends on or has an effect on the price or value of a financial instrument referred to in those points, including, but not limited to, credit default swaps and contracts for difference.

-This Regulation also concerns misuse of inside information and market manipulation as well as measures to prevent market abuse in relation to bids, relating to the auctioning of emission allowances or other auctioned products based thereon pursuant to Commission Regulation No 1031/2010.14 Without prejudice to any specific provisions referring to bids submitted in the context of an auction, any requirements and prohibitions in this Regulation referring to orders to trade shall apply to such bids.
+This Regulation also applies to bids, relating to the auctioning of emission allowances or other auctioned products based thereon pursuant to Regulation (EU) No 1031/2010.14 Without prejudice to any specific provisions referring to bids submitted in the context of an auction, any requirements and prohibitions in this Regulation referring to orders to trade shall apply to such bids.